Self-Injury Awareness Day (SIAD)

 Speak With Us!

-Contact us today to find out more about how you can get involved.
+today to find out more about how you can get involved.
 We can offer training to individuals or teams, allowing colleagues to come together to effectively support those most at risk of self-harm.

 As year end approaches we've been reflecting on everything we've achieved and been part of at aneemo HQ.
 It's been a busy 12 months, from new course launches to bespoke training programmes and exciting new partnerships.
 We've picked out our top 10 favourite highlights below - thank you to everyone involved in making it another inspiring and jam-packed year!